andrewoma/kwery/README.md

 * Support direct execution (currently everything is via a PreparedStatement)
 * Add more robust named parameter replacement (ignore patterns inside comments, strings, etc)
 * Make statement cache configurable (so a bounded Guava cache can be used)
+* Use enums in StatementOptions instead of the JDBC ints

 DAO:
 * Documentation